molily/molily.de/_posts/2017-11-25-robust-javascript.md

 MyLibrary.newProperty = 1;
 ```

-In [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode), this code throws a TypeError “can't define property \"newProperty\": Object is not extensible”.
+In strict mode (see below), this code throws a TypeError “can't define property \"newProperty\": Object is not extensible”.
 Without the strict mode, the new property is silently ignored.

 The same goes for overwriting properties which are read-only: